-You can either reach an agreement with your landlord over the level of rent you pay or you can ask a tribunal for rent disputes to set what is known as a fair rent.
+You can either reach an agreement with your landlord over the level of rent you pay or you can apply for a fair rent registration on Form RR1C.
 This is likely to be lower than a private rent.

 Assured agricultural tenancy and assured shorthold